Published: March 28, 2022 | Last Updated: June 15, 2022

 If you contact the IRS within 60 days of the date of this notice, they may reverse the change made to your account.
+You don’t need to provide an explanation or additional documents when you request the reversal, but the IRS will consider any information you provide.
 However, if you can’t provide additional information that justifies the reversal and the IRS believes the reversal is in error, the IRS will forward your case to the Examination department for a formal review of the items in question.
 Forwarding your case gives you formal appeal rights, including the right to appeal the IRS decision in court.
 After the IRS forwards your case, you should be contacted by a member of the Examination staff within five to six weeks to explain the audit process and your rights.

 If you don’t contact the IRS within the 60-day period, you’ll lose your right to appeal their decision before payment of tax.
 After 60 days, reversal requests must be substantiated.